sebinsua/dotcom/posts/bridging-the-gaps-between-neural-networks-and-functions.md

 If you still feel unclear on the chain rule check out the article [“You Already Know Calculus: Derivatives” (2011)](https://christopherolah.wordpress.com/2011/07/31/you-already-know-calculus-derivatives/) which skillfully uses everyday examples to explain calculus rules including the chain rule.

-Returning to neural networks, a common pattern is to implement the mathematical expressions within it so that instead of only computing outputs they build a computional graph on application of each operation/function.
+Returning to neural networks, a common pattern is to implement the mathematical expressions within it so that instead of only computing outputs they build a computational graph on application of each operation/function.
 This computational graph can later be traversed outwards-in to compute the derivatives of each value with respect to the final output value.

 To vastly over-simplify, it might look like this: